builder-247/itp2d/README.md

 - The [Templatized C++ Command Line Parser Library][TCLAP].
 - [FFTW][] 3.x, which is used for computing discrete Fourier transforms.
 - The [HDF5][] library, version 1.8.x, which itp2d uses for saving data on
   disk.
-The library must be compiled with C++ support.
+The library must be compiled with C++ support (i.e., you must pass `--enable-cxx` to the `configure`-script when installing HDF5 from source).
 - A linear algebra library with a [CBLAS][] and [LAPACK][] interfaces.
 Possible alternatives are, e.g., [ATLAS][], Intel's [MKL][] or AMD's [ACML][]
 - [Python][], which is used in generating dependencies automatically during the build.